 Students are more likely to buy into the system if they feel as if their voice is being heard.
 Teachers can use the first few weeks of school to collaborate with students to come up with a list of classroom rules, behaviors, and consequences that are in line with school policies.

 Smaller Strategies: Tactics to Support Individual Classroom Management

-Without strong classroom management practices in place, it can be hard for teachers — who sometimes have upward of 25 students in a room at one time — to create an environment that is conducive for learning.
+Without strong classroom management practices in place, it can be hard for teachers — who sometimes have upward of 25 students in a room at one time — to create an environment that is conducive to learning.
 As Sara from The Responsive Counselor points out, “Positive and effective classroom management is what gives educators the time to actually teach and students the emotional and physical safety to learn.”
-With input from teachers, we’ve compiled a list of simple strategies that teachers can use to support their individual classroom management efforts.
+With input from teachers, we’ve compiled a list of simple strategies that educators can use to support their individual classroom management efforts.